 Start now by Learning About Diversity at Academy College, and how it Compares to Other Schools in the U.S..

-Academy College is thought to be pretty typical in overall diversity, and is ranked #1,371 nationwide.
+Academy College is below average when it comes to overall diversity, and is ranked #3,308 in the nation.

 Explore Male/Female Diversity at Academy College

-If available, the chart below will include the male to female ratio among Academy College's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Academy College's undergraduate students.

-About 60.0% of the students attending Academy College come from within Minnesota.
-This puts Academy College's level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #1,356.
+A vast majority of undergraduates attending Academy College come from within Minnesota.
+This places Academy College's level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #3,135.

 Age Range on Campus